conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 Using ``arch_rebuild.txt``
 ==========================

 You can add a feedstock to ``arch-rebuild.txt`` if it requires rebuilding with different architectures/platforms (such as ppc64le or aarch64).
+To add the feedstock to ``arch_rebuild.txt``, you would need to open a PR to `conda-forge-pinning-feedstock repository <https://github.com/conda-forge/conda-forge-pinning-feedstock>`__.
+Once the PR is merged, your feedstock will be added to the ``arch_rebuild.txt``.
 After adding the feedstock to the ``arch_rebuild.txt`` file, the migration bot goes through the list of feedstocks and opens a migration PR for the feedstocks and their dependencies, enabling the aarch64/ppc64le builds.